Kieran Dixon: York City Knights

 On 17 November 2020 it was announced that Dixon would join the York City Knights from the 2021 season.

 Widnes Vikings

 On 23 June 2022 it was announced that both he and Luis Roberts would join the Widnes Vikings on loan for the remainder of the 2022 season.
 In October 2022 Dixon made his move permanent with a two-year deal.

+Oldham RLFC

+On 10 Jul 2024 it was reported that he had signed for Oldham RLFC in the RFL League 1 on a 18-month deal.

 International

 Dixon played at representative level with the England Knights.

 He sustained a career threatening injury in 2013 against Samoa.